pedrotramos/TweetRelevance/README.md

 In order to run the project a Twitter Developer Account had to be created.
 The account provides the keys needed to get tweets through <a href="http://docs.tweepy.org/en/latest/"><em>tweepy</em></a>.
 If you want to run the project locally, make sure to create a Developer Account and use your own keys.

 To know more details about the project refer to the RelevanceClassifier notebook.
+In order to run the project make sure to install all the libraries necessary with ```pip install -r requirements.txt```